<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Azalio tdshpsk]]></dc:creator>

-<pubDate>Fri, 17 Apr 2026 17:59:57 +0000</pubDate>
+<pubDate>Wed, 17 Jun 2026 10:59:23 +0000</pubDate>

 <category><![CDATA[Cloud]]></category>

-<guid isPermaLink="false">https://www.azalio.io/launched-generally-available-configure-aks-backup-using-a-single-azure-cli-command/</guid>
+<guid isPermaLink="false">https://www.azalio.io/from-rag-to-ontology-databricks-bets-on-context-as-the-key-to-trusted-ai-agents/</guid>

-<p>The post <a href="https://www.azalio.io/exciting-python-features-are-on-the-way/">Exciting Python features are on the way</a> first appeared on <a href="https://www.azalio.io">Azalio</a>.</p>]]></description>
+<p>The post <a href="https://www.azalio.io/from-rag-to-ontology-databricks-bets-on-context-as-the-key-to-trusted-ai-agents/">From RAG to ontology: Databricks bets on context as the key to trusted AI agents</a> first appeared on <a href="https://www.azalio.io">Azalio</a>.</p>]]></description>

 <content:encoded><![CDATA[<div>